-Sex & Gender In Morocco
+Sex & Gender In Morocco, Tips for Women Travelers

 , male/female relationships are patterned differently than in western countries because gender roles are much more fixed.
 Family is the center of life in Morocco therefore it is not surprising that each sex has expectations that tie-in with raising children.
 Morocco

 Females in Morocco are not discriminated against, however, upon reaching puberty (especially in small cities and villages) they are often separated with the intention of making sure that they stay virginal and to better prepare them for motherhood.
 In

 , getting married is considered one of the most important times in a woman’s life.
 Morocco

 As a tourist, it’s important to maintain sensitivity to the differences between men and women.
 Public displays of affection are a taboo between men and woman.
 Kissing in public for example, should not be done.
 Couples you may see in the street walking near to each other or holding hand are typically married or possibly engaged in prostitution.
 While platonic friendships do exist between males and females, they are less common than in western countries.
 Since